SAP-samples/teched2025-XP264/exercises/ex1/README.md

 - A well-thought and designed landscape (Day-0/Day-1) would offer some built-in automation.
 - Both with some CI/CD workflows and Terraform automation

+Let's have a look at different kyma clusters through the lenses of the ready made automation workflows...

 It's a bit like having blind date with SAP Kyma.
 You are asked to run a few workflows that the Day-0/Day-1 team has designed and implemented.
-These worklows act similarly to, for instance, electric probes providing the key information about the state of the runtime environment at a glance.
+These worklows should allow to retrieve the key information about the state of the runtime environment... at a glance.

-Let's have a look at different kyma clusters through the lenses of the ready made automation workflows...
+Feel free to add any additional information you might like to retrieve...

  | Kyma Region |  Console (dashboard) | Admin Worklow | Student Workflow | Data Collection Workflow
  | :---------  | --------- | :--------- | :------- | -----------